 Before you fall in love with a design, let’s talk about space.
 Overcrowding is a major source of stress for chickens, leading to pecking and other health issues.
 A good rule of thumb is to provide at least two to four square feet of indoor space per chicken.
 Make sure the coop is big enough for your chickens to move around comfortably, with plenty of roosting space for everyone to sleep soundly at night.
 If you plan on expanding your flock, it’s always wise to size up.
 Our customizable coops can be tailored to fit your flock perfectly, whether you have three hens or thirty.

-Matching Your Coop to Your Climate
+Does Your Coop Match Your Climate?

 Your local weather plays a huge role in what kind of coop you need.
 For colder climates, a coop made from high-quality wood is a fantastic choice because it provides excellent natural insulation.
 In warmer regions, superior ventilation is non-negotiable to keep your flock from overheating.
 Look for features like ample windows and vents that create cross-breezes.
 Materials like treated lumber and durable metal roofing are excellent for any weatherproof chicken coop because they stand up to rain, snow, and sun.
 When you design your own coop, you can select features specifically suited to your environment, ensuring your flock stays comfortable all year.

-Don't Overlook These Safety Features
+Don't Overlook These Key Safety Features

 A weatherproof coop is also a predator-proof one.
 Your coop must be strong enough to keep determined animals like raccoons, hawks, and foxes out.
 This means sturdy locks on all doors and windows, and using hardware cloth—not chicken wire—to cover any openings.
 Beyond security, safety also means a healthy environment.
 Proper ventilation is crucial to prevent moisture and ammonia buildup, which can cause respiratory problems.
 And don't forget accessibility; a coop that’s easy for you to get into makes cleaning much simpler, which is vital for maintaining your flock’s health.
 Our coops are built with these non-negotiable safety features in mind.